Buy your two-wheeler insurance in 60 seconds!⚡

 7. Add-on Covers

-Add-on covers are extra coverage given to enhance your basic comprehensive two-wheeler insurance.
+Add-on covers are extra coverage given to enhance your basic comprehensive bike insurance.
 These covers can be purchased by paying an extra premium amount.
 There are several add-on covers that you can buy including, road assistance cover, NCB protection cover, zero depreciation cover, consumables cover, etc.

 8. Rider's Driving History